nicolgit/blast/README.md

 </p>

 # Blast

-**Private.
+Your passwords, safe and sound.

+Blast is an open-source, cross-platform password and secrets manager designed for people who want **full control over their data**.
+Private.
 Portable.
-Simple.**

-Blast is an open-source, cross-platform password and secrets manager designed for people who want **full control over their data**.
+Simple.
 No proprietary backend.
 No forced cloud.
 No lock-in.

 ## 🧠 Why Blast?
 Most password managers rely on their own infrastructure.

 **Blast doesn’t.**